-It’s a significant milestone for a wedded couple – especially in Hollywood, where divorces happen so regularly they’re almost expected.
+Will Smith and Jada Pinkett Smith have been married for 21 years – a significant length for a wedded couple, especially in Hollywood, where divorces happen so regularly they’re almost expected.

 So what’s the secret to their long and seemingly happy marriage?
-Well, according to rumours based on the couple’s various interviews on the subject over the years, it’s that Will, 49, and Jada, 46, have an open marriage.
-That is, they allow each other to sleep with other people without it disturbing their bond.
+Well, rumours have swirled for years, based on the couple’s various interviews on the subject over the years, that Will, 50, and Jada, 47, have an open marriage.

 Well, the speculation didn’t come out of nowhere.
 Chatter seemingly started when Will Smith told The New York Post in 2005 that he could sleep with someone else, as long as he asks for permission first.

 After commenting that his Hitch co-star Eva Mendes was "freaking gorgeous" he insisted it wasn't a comment his wife would mind hearing.

 "Our perspective is, you don't avoid what's natural.
 You're going to be attracted to people.